Boneyard Farm offerings

 We raise pork seasonally.
 Our small groups of pigs are fed non-gmo grain, vegetables from our market garden, and spent grain from a local brewery.

 As of right now, all of our meat is sold as retail cuts.
-Look for our pork, lamb, and beef (as well as eggs, veggies, preserved goods, and more) from late May to early October, Friday thru Sunday, at our self-serve farmstand on the Fletcher/Cambridge town line, or on Thursdays at the Jericho Farmers Market at Mills Riverside Park in Jericho.
+Look for our pork, lamb, and beef (as well as veggies, preserved goods, and more) from late May to October, Friday thru Sunday, at our self-serve farmstand on the Fletcher/Cambridge town line, on Wednesdays at the Jeffersonville Farmers Market, or on Thursdays at the Jericho Farmers Market at Mills Riverside Park in Jericho.

 During the off-season, we offer occasional pop-up sales (pre-order only and pick up at the farm).
 Email us to join the Boneyard Buyers Club.